 - MIT OpenCourseWare provides all MIT course content as a web-based publication

 One of rapidly growing application for Cloud Computing Technology basics could be in e-learning space where service providers will be able to provide course material, audio, video files, live conferencing and collaboration tools and simulation practices across geographies.
-Moreover, content can be structured in basic/foundation, intermediate and advanced levels to cope with the needs of the learner in terms of knowledge adoption and financial capabilities.
-E-learning can be much more affordable and accessible for a vast majority and there is no limit to the topics that can be handled in the Cloud Computing Technology.
-SAP provides Learning Hub program for its ERP software modules at a highly subsidized cost for the industry, students and faculty.
+Moreover, content can be structured in the basic/foundation, intermediate and advanced levels to cope with the needs of the learner in terms of knowledge adoption and financial capabilities.
+E-learning can be much more affordable and accessible for a vast majority and there is no limit to the topics that can be handled in Cloud Computing Technology.
+SAP provides a Learning Hub program for its ERP software modules at a highly subsidized cost for the industry, students, and faculty.
 The Big Data platforms such as Hadoop learning programs are also becoming increasingly delivered online which is suitable for all categories of learners.

 Hybrid cloud utilizes both private and public clouds with the objective of performing distinct functions in the same company.
 The public and private cloud which work independently within an organization are integrated over an encrypted connection.
 Hybrid technology provides for portability of data and applications.
 The hybrid architecture enables privileged data to be hosted on the private cloud, it could be sensitive financial information, customer details or sales data.
 On the other hand, less security-sensitive and computational data is moved to the public cloud.
 This system is convenient to comply with regulatory and statutory issues.